Nkanziii/EMI-Assessment-25-26/README.md

 - Adjusting Stable Diffusion generation parameters (adding a `negative_prompt` and increasing `guidance_scale`) to resolve an issue where outputs defaulted to greyscale/monochrome.
 - General planning support: breaking the project into a weekly schedule with milestones, and discussing how to frame the project's critical use of AI in relation to Caramiaux & Fdili Alaoui's (2022) framework.
 - CV/LinkedIn wording support for describing this project professionally (not part of the academic submission itself).
+- Structuring this readme: I described what had actually happened in my project, and Claude turned that into section headings and bullet points covering the right factual details (e.g. dependency versions, file structure, run order).
+I then wrote the final sentences and all reflective/evaluative content (Introduction, Evaluation, Reflection and conclusion) myself.
-I did not use Claude or any other AI tool to write the weblog entries or this readme document; those were written by me.
+I did not use Claude or any other AI tool to write the weblog entries; those were written entirely by me.

 ---